 Law 1 is an exciting legal course targeting students who may consider a career in the legal field.
 This exciting course takes the students through the criminal justice system, criminal law, Constitutional law, procedural law, adjudication process and an in depth look into landmark court cases.
 Students also examine the Bill of Rights and how they apply to law.
 There are many expert guest speakers, such as the FBI, four mock trials, debates, and a field trip to the Ninth Circuit Court of Appeals in this year's course.

-- Homework Expectation: Most work is completed in class.
+- Prerequisites: None; open to grades 11 and 12 - Homework Expectation: Most work is completed in class.
 Little to no homework. - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6

 ENGINEERING & AUTOMOTIVE TECHNOLOGY COURSES